-Lake Success, New York

-Thursday, 22 January 1948, at 11.00 a.m.
+Lake Success, New York, Thursday, 22 January 1948, at 11.00 a.m.

-Pres ent: -
+Present:

 Chairman: Mr. LISICKY (Czechoslovakia)

-· .
-Members: Mr .
-Medina (Bolivia)
+Members: Mr. Medina (Bolivia) Mr. Federspiel (Denmark)

-Mr Federspiel (Denmark)

-Mir .
-Morgan (Panama)
+Mr. Morgan (Panama) Mr. Francisco (Philippines)

-Secretariat: Mr. Sobclev (Assistant Secretary-General)
+Secretariat: Mr. Sobolev (Assistant Secretary-General)

 Mr. Bunche (Secretary)

-PRELIMINARY CONSIDERATION OF THE FORM AND SUBSTANCE OF THE FIRST REPORT TO BE MADE TO THE SECURITY COUNCIL.
+PRELIMINARY CONSIDERATION OF THE FORM AND SUBSTANCE OF THE FIRST REPORT TO THE MADE TO THE SECURITY COUNCIL.

-The CHATRMAN asked the members of the Commission to express their views concerning the form and substance of the first monthly report to be made by th Commission to the Security Council.
-He expressed the view that a special repo should be made on the problem of enforcement as soon as answers had been received from the Mandatory Power to questions on the subjects of security and administrative responsibilities.
+The CHAIRMAN asked the members of the Commission to express their views concerning the formand substance of the first monthly report to be made by the Commission to the Security Council.
+He expressed the view that a special report should be made on the problem of enforcement as soon as answers had been received from the Mandatory Power to questions on the subjects of security and administrative responsibilities.

-He also raised the question of whether the monthly report should be issue as a confidential document, or as one to be freely circulated.
+He also raised the question of whether the monthly report should be issued as a confidential document, or as one to be freely circulated.

 Mr. SOBOLEV (Assistant Secretary-General) expressed the opinion that the first monthly report of the Commission should be issued as an unrestricted document, to be considered by the Security Council in open session.
 A closed session, which would be required to consider a restricted document, might prejudice public opinion.
-Monthly reports, he felt, should always be considere in open session.
+Monthly reports, he felt, should always be considered in open session.
 Matters requiring secrecy might form the subject of special confidential reports.
 The Commission fully agreed with Mr. Sobolev's views on the matter.

-The CHAIRMAN then suggested that the report might contain an account of th establishment and composition of the Commission, a mention of its officers and rules of procedure, a review of the task before it, including the time limits the various stages, a list of the topics discussed by it, and a summary of the questions and responses relating to immigration to Palestine.
+The CHAIRMAN then suggested that the report might contain an account of the establishment and composition of the Commission, a mention of its officers and rules of procedure, a review of the task before it, including the time limits for the various stages, a list of the topics discussed by it, and a summary of the questions and responses relating to immigration to Palestine.